A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Parameter interpretations and model properties

 \subsection{Examples}

-We now illustrate the behaviour of the DEMF models, and the interpretation of the parameters, through the three specific examples in Table \ref{tab1}.
-The parameters in the three examples are chosen so that $\nu_t = 1/2$ and $\nu_s = 1$.
-These examples have been standardised to have $\sigma=1$, $r_s=1$, and $r_t$ is near $1$.
-The non-separable examples have to be adjusted on the temporal scale compared to the separable example; the separable example uses $r_t=1$, but the DEMF(1,2,1) example uses $r_t=1.9$, and the DEMF(3/2, 2, 0) example uses $r_t=1.8$.
+Consider the four models on $\RR^2$ defined in Table~\ref{tab2}, and choose the $\gamma$ parameters so that $\sigma=1$ and $r_s=1$ for each model.
+Further, $\gamma_t$ is chosen so that the nominal $r_t$ value is $1$, so we can compare the non-Mat\'ern behaviour of the temporal correlation to the spatial Mat\'ern behaviour.

+In general, the covariances are not available in closed form, but since the temporal covariance for each spatial frequency is of Mat\'ern type, the spatial cross-spectra (derived in Appendix~\ref{proof:spatial_covar}) can be inverted numerically to obtain the cross-covariance.
+Specifically, the cross-covariance can be computed numerically with a 2D fast Fourier transform (FFT) computation for each fixed temporal lag (see Appendix~\ref{app:spec2cov}).
+This technique is related to the half-spectral space-time covariance models from \citet{horrell_half-spectral_2017}.
+There, they focus on models where the temporal spectrum is known for each spatial location, $\mathcal{F}_t R(\s,t) = f(\omega_t)g(\s,\omega_t)$, but the theory also covers the case of known spatial spectrum for each time point, $\mathcal{F}_s R(\s,t) = f(\mb{\omega}_s)g(\mb{\omega_s},t)$, that we use here.

-In Figure~\ref{fig:covariancesB} we show the spatio-temporal covariance function for these three models, and in Figure~\ref{fig:covariancesA} we show the marginal covariances.
-There is a clear difference between the three spatio-temporal covariances, even though the marginal spatial covariances are identical, and the marginal temporal covariances are very similar.
-The marginal covariances confirm the interpretation of the interpretable parameters $\sigma, r_s, r_t$.
-Note that $\sigma, r_s$ and $r_t$ do not influence the shape of the covariance functions.
+In Figure~\ref{fig:covariancesB} we show the spatio-temporal covariance function for these four models, and the marginal spatial covariances are shown in Figure~\ref{fig:covariancesA}.
+There is a clear difference between the spatio-temporal covariances, even though the marginal spatial covariances are identical for the first three models.